Bob Dylan (album): Critical reception

 Bob Dylan did not receive acclaim until years later.
-"These debut songs are essayed with differing degrees of conviction," writes music critic Tim Riley in 1999, "[but] even when his reach exceeds his grasp, he never sounds like he knows he's in over his head, or gushily patronizing … Like Elvis Presley, what Dylan can sing, he quickly masters; what he can't, he twists to his own devices.
+"These debut songs are essayed with differing degrees of conviction," writes music critic Tim Riley in 1999, "[but] even when his reach exceeds his grasp, he never sounds like he knows he's in over his head, or gushily patronizing ...
+Like Elvis Presley, what Dylan can sing, he quickly masters; what he can't, he twists to his own devices.
 And as with the Presley Sun sessions, the voice that leaps from Dylan's first album is its most striking feature, a determined, iconoclastic baying that chews up influences, and spits out the odd mixed signal without half trying."

 However, at the time of its release, Bob Dylan received little notice, and both Hammond and Dylan were soon dismissive of the album.
 The April 14, 1962, issue of Billboard magazine highlighted it as a 'special merit' release, saying, '[Dylan] is one of the most interesting, and most disciplined youngsters to appear on the pop-folk scene in a long time' with 'moving readings of originals such as "Song to Woody" and "Talkin' New York".
 Dylan when he finds his own style, could win a big following.'
 Despite this positive notice, the album also did not initially sell well, and Dylan was for a time known as "Hammond's Folly" in record company circles.
 Mitch Miller, Columbia's chief of A&R at the time, said U.S. sales totaled about 2,500 copies.
-Bob Dylan remains Dylan's only release not to chart whatsoever in the U.S., although it eventually reached in the UK charts in 1965.
+Bob Dylan remains Dylan's only release not to chart whatsoever in the U.S., although it eventually reached in the UK charts in 1965 in the wake of the success of The Freewheelin' Bob Dylan.
 Despite the album's poor sales, it was not a financial disaster because it was very cheap to record.

 On December 22, 1961, a month to the day after Bob Dylans final session, Dylan was in Minneapolis, Minnesota, where he and his friend Tony Glover paid a visit to their friend Bonnie Beecher.
 Dylan held an informal session at her apartment, performing 26 songs that Glover recorded on a reel-to-reel tape recorder.
 Often known by a misnomer, the Minneapolis Hotel Tape soon entered private circulation, providing a thorough look at Dylan's musical potential only a month after recording his debut album.
 A larger and far more diverse selection of songs, it was all recorded the night of the 22nd in roughly two and a half hours.